 Drag and drop the Add Form Field button into the second vertical container.

-Set the Name to ID, select the Value cell, and then click the Edit Expression button.
+Select the Value cell and click the Edit Expression button.

-Enter the following expression in the SemQL Editor and select OK:
+Enter the following expression in the SemQL editor and click OK.

 LPAD(SEM_TO_CHAR(ID), 6 , '0')